Can calcium & vitamin D deficiencies cause spine conditions?

 - Fortified oatmeal, bread, orange juice, etc.

-People with naturally occurring calcium deficiencies or an inability to absorb dietary calcium might find relief through calcium supplements.
+People with naturally occurring calcium deficiencies or an inability to absorb dietary calcium might need to take calcium supplements.
 The amount of calcium required in a daily diet depends on age:

 - 0 to 6 months — 210 mg